-“I don’t like the flavor” they acknowledged.
+“I don’t like the flavour” they acknowledged.

 I’ll admit it: the first time I drank a good craft beer, I felt as though I’d been lied to all my life.
 Previously, I’d associated ‘beer’ with the stale smell of cheap macro lager cans littering university student housing.
-I had never imagined that the simple category of ‘beer’ could have such a wide-reaching diversity of flavor.
+I had never imagined that the simple category of ‘beer’ could have such a wide-reaching diversity of flavour.
 To me, lumping a tart, fruity, red wine-like Flanders Red Ale, a crisp, yeasty Weissbier, and a deep, soulful Stout under the generic label of ‘beer’ is almost a crime.
 It puts up a blockade against everyone who has been betrayed by a bad bottle and bars them from venturing into a pint that might be more up their alley.
-There is a universe of flavor available that runs the flavor gamut of sweet, salty, sour, bitter and savory.
+There is a universe of flavour available that runs the flavour gamut of sweet, salty, sour, bitter, and savory.

-When I hear someone say that they don’t like the flavor of beer, I try to discern what style would suit them.
+When I hear someone say that they don’t like the flavour of beer, I try to discern what style would suit them.
 What was it exactly that they disliked?
 If they drink wine or other spirits, what flavours do they look for in those drinks?
 Finding similar flavours between other things they’ve enjoyed helps to identify what beers they might like.
 The founders of Analog Brewing and I brainstormed a few good transition drinks:

 - White Bordeaux.
-Some white bordeaux wines have notes of grapefruit, chamomile, lemon lime.
+Some white Bordeaux wines have notes of grapefruit, chamomile, lemon lime.
 Try a New England IPA to enjoy the bright flavours from New World hops and hopping technique, in addition to having a dry finish and herbal essences.
 Good example beer: Blindman’s New England IPA

 - Red Bordeaux.
 Apparent flavours may include black currant, plum, cedar, and graphite.
 Try a Brown Ale, English varietal.
 This style has darker characteristics, such as dark fruit flavours in the grain and the hops.
 British yeasts are earthy which pair well with cedar and graphite.
-Good example beer: Wychwood Hobgoblin.
+Good example beer: Wychwood Hobgoblin

 - Jamaican or spiced rum on the rocks?
 Try an Old Ale to enjoy a strong beer with similar notes of molasses, caramel, toffee, and dried fruit.
 These beers are not bitter and have little hop aroma.
 Good example beer: Theakston Old Peculier

-- Gin and tonic –> Trad Czech or German Pilsner.
+- Gin and tonic.
+Trad Czech or German Pilsner.
 Clear, herbal notes.
-Good example beer: Gambrinus Premium.
+Good example beer: Gambrinus Premium

-- Shirley temple with extra grenadine?
+- Shirley Temple with extra grenadine?
 Use your fake ID to get a Fruli.